 Neonates may have erythematous plaques or vesicles that resolve spontaneously in a few weeks.

-Pemphigoid gestationis may be confused clinically with several other pruritic eruptions of pregnancy, particularly pruritic urticarial papules and plaques of pregnancy.
-Pemphigoid gestationis can often be distinguished because it usually begins in the periumbilical area; pruritic urticarial papules and plaques of pregnancy usually begin in the striae.
+Pemphigoid gestationis may be confused clinically with several other pruritic eruptions of pregnancy, particularly polymorphic eruption of pregnancy Polymorphic Eruption of Pregnancy Polymorphic eruption of pregnancy is benign pruritic skin eruptions of unknown cause that develop during pregnancy.
+Most cases of polymorphic eruption of pregnancy occur during a first pregnancy... read more .
+Pemphigoid gestationis can often be distinguished because it usually begins in the periumbilical area; polymorphic eruption of pregnancy usually begin in the striae.

 Direct immunofluorescence examination of perilesional skin is diagnostic.
 It detects a linear band of C3 at the basement membrane zone.

 For mild symptoms, topical corticosteroids (eg, 0.1% triamcinolone acetonide cream up to 6 times a day) may be effective.
 Prednisone (eg, 40 mg orally once a day) relieves moderate or severe pruritus and prevents new lesions; dose is tapered until few new lesions erupt, but it may need to be increased if symptoms become more severe (eg, during labor).
 Systemic corticosteroids given late in pregnancy and in short bursts, do not seem to harm the fetus.